atweiden/voidvault/doc/guides/connecting-to-captive-wifi-portal.md

 ## Approach C: Submit captive wifi portal login form programmatically

+The most powerful approach.

 Use a headless browser or programming language to submit captive wifi portal login form.

+Caveats: Requires up front time investment to understand guest login page and devise a strategy to login programmatically.
+This could require a GUI machine.

 ### Example: [Nightmare][Nightmare]